JobDoesburg/rde-keyserver/README.md

 when the user requests to register a new RDE document (via the frontend).
 The API expects a JSON object with the enrollment parameters for the RDE document and will return these parameters if the enrollment was successful.

+Right now, the KeyServer does not verify the enrollment parameters.
+This means that any user can enroll with any parameters, even invalid ones (in fact, any JSON object is accepted).
+This is not a problem for the POC, but should be fixed in production.

 ## Usage
 The KeyServer provides a simple web interface that allows users to view and register their RDE documents.
 The web interface is protected by SAML authentication.
 Users can register a new RDE document by clicking the "Enroll new